 I am not saying that we should not form a local community or local communities.
 I am encouraging us to think more like our pre-christian roots.
 The local community I founded we all do two rituals, one as individuals or individual families, on the exact historical holiday date itself.
 We train our members to do home and group ritual.
 We schedule home ritual events on the historical holidays.
 But in addition, we do a group ritual, which we teach is less important than our home ritual.
 Our group rituals are scheduled for the Saturday closest to the historical holiday date, unless the holiday occurs on a Saturday.
 If it occurs on a Saturday, our group blot & sumble is scheduled on an adjacent Saturday to prioritize our members' Sibbias and home rituals first and foremost.

 Heathenry was family first, clan (Sibbia) second, tribe third in historical Heathen times.
 A careful reading of Ynglinga Saga implies that there were three major holy days a year held at Uppsala.
 This means that Saga references to Alfablot, and other "blots" not mentioned as the main three in Ynglinga Saga 8, were probably family affairs, done in sacred groves and in family homes.
 Alfablot is certainly a family ritual done in the home, where non family members are excluded.
-Not being Swedes at Uppsala, Norwegians celebrated the first major blot of Ynglinga Saga 8 (Winter Nights) as a family blot, see Gisla saga Surssonar chapter 7, and chapter 9.
+Not being Swedes at Uppsala, Norwegians celebrated the first major blot of Ynglinga Saga 8 (Winter Nights) as a family blot, see Gisla saga Surssonar chapter 7, and chapter 9 for one good example.

 As a "community leader" I teach that family ritual comes first, and I teach my members how to do ritual in their homes, and that community ritual is a nice addition to family ritual, but does not trump or supersede family ritual.
-For my family rituals, my wife, and our three children come, as well as my adult son with his girlfriend of going on three years.
+For my family rituals, my wife, and our three children come, as well as my adult son with his girlfriend of going on five years.
 One day our children will marry Heathens, and have Heathen children.
 This will create a Heathen Sibbia.
-Please visit us at "Saxon Heathenry" group on Facebook, and please check out the Association for Historical Heathenry,
+Please visit us at "Aldsidu: Saxon Heathenry" group on Facebook, and please check out the Association for Historical Heathenry,